The Best Things to Do Alone in Rhode Island

 Noah’s take: I visited Rhode Island during late winter, which was great.
 I definitely was cold, but I was not miserable.
 I spent a considerable amount of time indoors to balance out the cold.

-• I find winters depressing.
+I find winters depressing.
 Seeing Newport’s beautiful coastlines and mansions was the perfect remedy for a little winter blues.
+No matter the season, this is a great area to rest and prepare to continue your Newport exploration.

 5. Walk Down Bellevue Avenue and Admire Mansions Once Home to America’s Elite